Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">DON'T: declare `*-responsive` mixins without a default on top or from a smaller to larger screen size.</p>*

-> ###### *\*Note: There is one caveat to that as some components come with its own default.
+> ###### *\*Note: There is one caveat to that as some components come with their own default.
 For example, buttons take a size prop, in which you declare a default already.
-Therefore when using the responsive mixin for button size, there is no need to put a default on top in the scss code.*
+Therefore when using the responsive mixin for button size, there is no need to declare a top level default in the scss code.*

 ### SVGs as Components and as Data-URLs